-The Internet's topology has been studied at macroscopic level [4], the link architecture [5], [6], the end-toend path level [7], [8].
-Authors have also looked at temporal characteristics stemming from properties of its connectivity and growth [9], [10], [11].
-Scaling factors, such as power-law relationships and Zipf distributions, arise in all aspects of network topology [4], [12] and web-site hub performance [13].
+The Internet's topology has been studied at macroscopic level [4], the link architecture [5], [6], the end-to-end path level [7], [8].
+Scaling factors, such as power-law relationships and Zipf distributions, arise in all aspects of network topology [4], [9] and web-site hub performance [10].

-Recent research [14], [15], [16], [17], [18], [19] has argued that the performance of network protocols can be seriously effected by the network topology and that building an effective topology generator is at least as important as protocol simulations.
-Previously, the Waxman generator [20], which is a variant of the Erdos-Renyi random graph [21], was widely used for protocol simulation.
+Recent research [11], [12], [13], [14], [15], [16] has argued that the performance of network protocols can be seriously effected by the network topology and that building an effective topology generator is at least as important as protocol simulations.
+Previously, the Waxman generator [17], which is a variant of the Erdos-Renyi random graph [18], was widely used for protocol simulation.
 In this generator, the probability of link creation depends on the Euclidean distance between two nodes.
-However, since real network topologies have a hierarchical rather than random structure, next generation network generators such as Transit-Stub [22] and Tiers [23], which explicitly inject hierarchical structure into the network, were subsequently used.
+However, since real network topologies have a hierarchical rather than random structure, next generation network generators such as Transit-Stub [19] and Tiers [20], which explicitly inject hierarchical structure into the network, were subsequently used.
 In 1999, Faloutsos et al. [4] discovered several power-law distributions in Internet data, leading to the creation of new Internet topology generators.

-Tangmunarunkit et al. [24] divide network topology generators into two categories: structural and degreebased network generators.
-The major difference between these two categories is that the former explicitly injects hierarchical structure into the network, while the later generates graphs with power-law degree distributions without any consideration of network hierarchy.
+Tangmunarunkit et al. [21] divide network topology generators into two categories: structural and degree-based network generators.
+The major difference between these two categories is that the former explicitly injects hierarchical structure into the network, while the later generates graphs with powerlaw degree distributions without any consideration of network hierarchy.
 Tangmunarunkit et al. argue that even though degree-based topology generators do not enforce hierarchical structure in graphs, they present a loose hierarchical structure, which is well matched to real Internet topology.
-Other recently proposed generators [25], [12], [26], [27], [28], [29] can be thought of as degree-based generators.
+Other recently proposed generators [9], [22], [23], [24], [25], [26] can be thought of as degree-based generators.

-Characteristics of the Internet topology and its robustness against failures have been widely studied [25], [30], [4], [12], [31], with focus on extracting common regularities from several snapshots of the real Internet topology (e.g., power-law degree distributions).
+Characteristics of the Internet topology and its robustness against failures have been widely studied [4], [9], [22], [27], [28], with focus on extracting common regularities from several snapshots of the real Internet topology (e.g., power-law degree distributions).
 Properties measured on a single snapshot of the Internet's topology at a given time are examples of static metrics.
-On the other hand, researchers have shown that, for example, the clustering coefficient of the Internet is growing while the average diameter is decreasing over the past few years [29], [32].
-A second class of reasonable metrics for characterizing the Internet are such dynamic metrics.
+On the other hand, researchers have shown that, for example, the clustering coefficient of the Internet is growing while the average diameter is decreasing over the past few years [26], [29].
+A second class of reasonable metrics.

-Park et al. [31], in examining the fault tolerance prop-

-erties of Internet network models, also uncover some dynamic patterns of the real Internet's growth that are not captured by most existing models.
+Park et al. [28], in examining the fault tolerance properties of Internet network models, also uncover some dynamic patterns of the real Internet's growth that are not captured by most existing models.
 One could of course simulate network protocols (and failures) using the full details of the sampled Internet topology instead of using models, but this limits one's ability to develop, for example, network protocols that best fit future conditions.
-Though degree-based generators seem to represent the Internet's topology better than structural ones, some degreebased topology generators seem to try more to mimic generic properties than to provide explanatory power regarding the Internet's growth mechanism.
+Though degree-based generators seem to represent the Internet's topology better than structural ones, some degree-based topology generators seem to try more to mimic generic properties than to provide explanatory power regarding the Internet's growth mechanism.